-Turn the electrical system off using the 'Shutdown Switch' on the front of the control box (see diagram & 'Activating the System' in Section 7).
+Turn the electrical system off using the 'Shutdown Switch' on the front of the control box (see diagram & 'Activating the System' in section 7).
 This turns off all the leisure electronics apart from any alarm and tracker power feeds.

-Peugeot recommend that if the vehicle is to be parked up for a period of more than one month then it is advisable to disconnect the main vehicle battery.
-For full instructions on the correct procedure refer to the Peugeot handbook supplied with the vehicle and look for the section covering the battery.
+Mercedes recommend that if the vehicle is to be parked up for a long period that the vehicle electrical system is switched off at the battery isolating switch.
+For full instructions on the procedure, refer to the Mercedes hand book supplied with the vehicle and look in the index at the front of the book for the section entitled 'Battery/Isolating switch'.
 If this advice is followed, bear in mind that the remote central locking will not function, although it will still be possible to unlock and lock the doors manually using the key.

 To maintain the vehicle battery in good condition it is recommended that it is fully charged prior to storage and then recharged every 3 months.
+For full instructions, refer to the Mercedes hand book and look in the index for the section entitled 'Battery/ Charging'